 The course is made up of a combination of pure and applied Mathematics.

-The pure Maths content build on the algebra, graphs and trigonometry from GCSE, and introduce new topics such as calculus and exponentials.
-While many of the ideas you will meet in pure maths are interesting in their own right, they also serve as an important foundation for other branches of maths, especially mechanics and statistics.
+The pure Mathematics content builds on the algebra, graphs and trigonometry from GCSE, and introduces new topics such as calculus and exponentials.
+While many of the ideas you will meet in pure Mathematics are interesting in their own right, they also serve as an important foundation for other branches of Mathematics, especially Mechanics and Statistics.

 The applied content covers;

 - Mechanics including work on forces and Newton’s laws of motion and applies Mathematical modelling to simple problems.

 - Statistics builds on work on averages and probabilities from GCSE and introduces topics such as probability distributions and correlation.

 How the course is delivered

 You will have one teacher for the course each year.
 Lessons include a variety of group, paired and individual work; resources you will draw on include text books, exam questions and jigsaw/domino/card matching activities as well as web-sites.